Create a Pollinator-Friendly Meadow Garden

 11 Drought-Tolerant Perennials For Your Summer Garden

-As I’m typing this, the sound of rain fills the early morning air, providing the garden with another dose of moisture.
+Updated: July 17, 2025 As I’m typing this, the sound of rain fills the early morning air, providing the garden with another dose of moisture.
 We’ve come to expect fluctuating weather, so growing plants that can withstand those changes is important.
 Using perennials with drought tolerance is a great way to create a low-maintenance landscape that brings beauty and function to your garden.
 Mid-summer is also when certain perennials start looking worn, especially during dry spells, so now is ideal for finding gaps in the garden that could use a fresh look.
-Whether you’re growing flowers or foliage plants, drought tolerance can be found […]
+Whether you’re growing flowers or foliage plants, drought […]

 Read the full post